 This post was originally published by El Dorado Insurance.
 It is reprinted here with permission.

-Social Media Investigation?
+What is a Social Media Investigation?

 With social media being a wealth of personal information stretching years into the past, it’s no surprise that these platforms have become treasure troves for all kinds of investigations.
 But at the same time, it is important for private investigators to know the boundaries when diving into social media – and to keep in mind how social media data fits into a larger investigation.
 Here’s what private investigators can do with social data, and when they are allowed to access it.